Music of Azerbaijan: Popular music

 Popular music is distinguished from the traditional genres as those styles that entered the Azerbaijani musicality after the fall of the Soviet Union, either due to attempts of national modernization from 1918 onwards, the opening of the republic to Western musical influences or modern fusions and innovations from artists themselves.

 Mainstream pop

 Azerbaijani pop music had its humble beginnings in the late 1950s with Azerbaijani cover versions of a wide range of imported popular styles, including rock and roll, tango, and jazz.
 As more styles emerged, they were also adopted, such as hip hop, heavy metal, and reggae.

-Azerbaijani pop music reached new level after the country made its debut appearance at the 2008 Eurovision Song Contest.
+Azerbaijani pop music reached a new level after the country made its debut appearance at the 2008 Eurovision Song Contest.
 The country's entry gained the third place in 2009 and fifth the following year.
 Ell and Nikki won the first place at the Eurovision Song Contest 2011 with the song "Running Scared", entitling Azerbaijan to host the contest in 2012, in Baku.

 The biggest pop stars in Azerbaijan are arguably Roya, Aygun Kazimova and Brilliant Dadashova.